All in One SEO for Agencies and SaaS — Not the WordPress Plugin Everyone Finds First

 |---|---|---|---|

-| Rank tracking | Tracks every client domain in one view | Lives inside one site, no multi-site view | Does it track domains on any stack, not just WordPress? |
+| Rank tracking | Tracks every client domain in one view | Only covers WordPress installs it runs on | Does it track domains on any stack, not just WordPress? |

-| Technical audit | Scheduled crawls across all properties | Audits only the site it is installed on | Can it crawl non-WordPress clients? |
+| Technical audit | Scheduled crawls across all properties | Audits only the WordPress sites it is installed on | Can it crawl non-WordPress clients? |

-| Content gap analysis | Compares your pages to competitors | No competitor or cross-site comparison | Does it surface gaps against real SERP rivals? |
+| Content gap analysis | Compares your pages to competitors | Tied to the single site it runs on, not a cross-site view | Does it surface gaps against real SERP rivals? |

-| Client reporting | One scheduled, multi-property report | Manual export, one site at a time | Does it assemble reports across all accounts? |
+| Client reporting | One scheduled, multi-property report | Limited to WordPress, even on multisite tiers | Does it assemble reports across all accounts? |

 | Onboarding a new client | Add a domain, no CMS install needed | Requires a plugin install per site | Is setup a domain entry or a plugin deploy? |